libvips/libvips/README.md

 ## libpng

-if present, libvips can load and save png files.
+If present, libvips can load and save png files.

 ## libMagick, or optionally GraphicsMagick

 if available, libvips adds support for loading all libMagick supported image file types (about 80 different formats).
-Use --with-magickpackage to build against graphicsmagick instead.
+Use `--with-magickpackage` to build against graphicsmagick instead.

 ## pangoft2

-if available, libvips adds support for text rendering.
-You need the package pangoft2 in "pkg-config --list-all"
+If available, libvips adds support for text rendering.
+You need the package pangoft2 in `pkg-config --list-all`.

 ## orc-0.4

-if available, vips will accelerate some operations with this run-time compiler
+If available, vips will accelerate some operations with this run-time compiler.

 ## matio

-if available, vips can load images from Matlab save files
+If available, vips can load images from Matlab save files.

 ## cfitsio

-if available, vips can load FITS images
+If available, vips can load FITS images.

 ## OpenEXR

-if available, libvips will directly read (but not write, sadly) OpenEXR images
+If available, libvips will directly read (but not write, sadly) OpenEXR images.

 ## OpenSlide

-if available, libvips can load OpenSlide-supported virtual slide
+If available, libvips can load OpenSlide-supported virtual slide
-files: Aperio, Hamamatsu VMS and VMU, MIRAX, and Trestle
+files: Aperio, Hamamatsu VMS and VMU, MIRAX, and Trestle.

 ## swig, python, python-dev

-if available, we build the python binding too
+If available, we build the python binding too.

 # Disclaimer